ShubhamAnand/hackerNews/README.md

 #### Features In Current Version:

-1.Hide functionality is correctly implemented.
+  1. Hide functionality is correctly implemented.

   2. Upvote ui is implemented.

   3. Pagination is working.

   4. Previous/back functionality is well implemented.

   5. Ensure Page 2 functionality does not break while refreshing it.

   6. App state is maintained using Redux.

   7. Component is divided properly and try using Atomic Design principle.

   8. Incorporated ESlint check

   9. App is deployed on Cloud platform (Google App Engine)

   10. Incorporated build pipeline.

   11. Once u hide news and refresh it, the hidden news should not appear again.

-12.The UI should shrink when you minimize the window
+  12. The UI should shrink when you minimize the window

   13. Single Page Application with extensive caching, so application loads very fast post the first load.

 #### Future Implementation in more time: